ajdurancr/wonder-queue-system/README.md

   {
     "id": "5169aa17-b9fc-4d23-8100-2f5e4836f61d",
     "createdAt": "2022-01-13T05:13:57.732Z",
-    // note that the message was already consumed but it was not marked as read (processed) "lastConsumedAt": "2022-01-13T05:23:46.783Z",
+    "lastConsumedAt": "2022-01-13T05:23:46.783Z",
     "payload": "this is a test message"
   }
 ]
 ```

+> Please note that the message was assigned a value for the `lastConsumedAt` property since it was already consumed but it was not marked as read (processed) within the configured amount of time.

 #### Marking a message as read (processed)
 As a consumer, you will also be able to mark a message as read: